ledgetech/ledge/README.md

 with real world cases.
 This includes full end-to-end revalidation (specified and unspecified) semantics and so on.

+There are exceptions and omissions.
+Please raise an [an issue](https://github.com/pintsized/ledge/issues) if something doesn't work as expected.

 ### High availability

-Support for Redis [Sentinel](http://redis.io/topics/sentinel) is fully integrated, making it possible run master / slave pairs, where Sentinel promotes the slave to master in the event of failure, without losing cache.
+Support for Redis [Sentinel](http://redis.io/topics/sentinel) is fully integrated, making it possible to run master / slave pairs, where Sentinel promotes the slave to master in the event of failure, without losing cache.
 Cache reads will be served from the slave in the window between the master failing and the slave being promoted.